freeCodeCamp/osfg-dir-server/README.md

-# Server for the Open Source for Good Directory
+# Open Source for Good Directory Server

 This repo contains the server code for the open-source-for-good-directory.
 The directory depends on a remote server to perform an automated webpage build for each project that requires it.
 (Not a Back-end server)